wlav/cppyy/doc/source/installation.rst

 both CPython (2 and 3) and PyPy (5.9.0 and later).
 Build-time only dependencies are ``cmake`` (for general build), ``python2.7`` (for LLVM), and a modern C++ compiler (one that supports at least C++11).
+The cleanest/easiest way to install cppyy is using `virtualenv`_.

 Compilation of the backend, which contains a customized version of Clang/LLVM, can take a long time, so by default the setup script will use all cores (x2 if hyperthreading is enabled).
-To change that behevior, set the MAKE_NPROCS environment variable to the desired number of processes to use.
+To change that behavior, set the MAKE_NPROCS environment variable to the desired number of processes to use.
 To see progress while waiting, use ``--verbose``::